dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 In practice, this means:

 *   If you want to indicate that you allow a value of any type, use `Object?` instead of `Object`.
-In fact, it becomes pretty rare to use `Object` since that type means "could be any possible value except this one weirdly prohibted value `null`".
+In fact, it becomes pretty unusual to use `Object` since that type means "could be any possible value except this one weirdly prohibited value `null`".

-*   On the rare times you need a bottom type, use `Never` instead of `Null`.
-    If you don't know if you need it, you probably don't.
+*   On the rare occasion that you need a bottom type, use `Never` instead of `Null`.
+If you don't know if you need a bottom type, you probably don't.

 ## Ensuring correctness

-We bifurcated the universe of types into nullable and non-nullable halves.
+We divided the universe of types into nullable and non-nullable halves.
 In order to maintain soundness and our principle that you can never get a null reference error at runtime unless you ask for it, we need to guarantee that `null` never appears in any type on the non-nullable side.

 Getting rid of implicit downcasts and removing `Null` as a bottom type covers all of the main places that types flow through a program across assigments and